-BlackPearl initially acquired, through Crown land sales, a 35% working interest in the Blackrod lands in 2007.
-In 2008 and 2009, the working interest in Blackrod was increased to 80% as a result of acquiring interests from its joint venture partners.
-In 2010, BlackPearl acquired the remaining 20% interest in the Blackrod lands and became the operator of the project.
-In 2013, BlackPearl acquired an additional 10 sections (6,400 acres) of oil sands leases and permits contiguous to its existing oil sands leases.
+A 35% working interest in the Blackrod lands was initially acquired in 2007.
+In 2008 and 2009, the working interest in Blackrod was increased to 80% as a result of acquiring interests from joint venture partners.
+In 2010, the remaining 20% interest in the Blackrod lands was acquired, as well as operatorship of the project.
+In 2013, an additional 10 sections were acquired contiguous to its existing oil sands leases.
+In May 2019, an additional 12 sections were acquired to the north and south of the existing Blackrod area.